inssityo/inssityo-backend/docs/API/TARGETPROFILE.md

 # TARGET PROFILE

+Target profiles are arrays of properties representing the ideal room-/housemate for the users who make them.
+They are then compared to other users' profiles to find suitable roommates.

 ## CREATE NEW TARGET PROFILE

 Target profiles require at least the preferred gender, ageGroup and location options.
 A target profile must also always be connected to the user who created it.